jumpingrivers/2025-neds-llm/README.md

 - Finally, click "Create key"

-- Expand the created key and copy the API key sequence
+- Expand the created key and copy the "API key" sequence

 - Store it under an environment variable called `GOOGLE_API_KEY` or `GEMINI_API_KEY`